osrf/gazebo_user_guide/src/tutorials.md

 Tutorials {#tutorials}
 =========

-Tutorials available on the [Gazebo Wiki](http://gazebosim.org/wiki/Tutorials).
+Tutorials are available on the [Gazebo Wiki](http://gazebosim.org/wiki/Tutorials).
-We recommend that users try not to modify Gazebo until they understand the concepts presented in the tutorials on the Wiki.
+We recommend that users not modify Gazebo until they understand the concepts presented in the tutorials on the Wiki.

 We appreciate tutorial contributions to the Wiki.
 If you have a useful